 The interior design of a horse barn involves more than where to put the stalls, windows and doors.
 There are many safety facts to consider throughout the barn build and one of them is how the walls are finished.

-The addition of kickboards to the interior walls of a horse stall offers protection to the equine inhabitant from causing injury to himself and damage to the barn structure.
+The addition of horse stall kickboards to the interior walls offers protection to the equine inhabitant from causing injury to himself and damage to the barn structure.

 While not typically a structural component themselves, kickboards can be constructed from a variety of materials.
 Choices include rubber matted walls, waterproof heavy-duty plastic usually laid over plywood or other wood wall, large dimensional lumber, tongue and groove timber or even breezeblock or stone.